Kha1135123/Final-Project/README.md

 # Final-Project
 ## Abstract
 - This project is a Food Recommender System using LightFM
+- Method: extract item-user features from dataset, using LightFM Module
 - Key result:
+-

 ## Content
 - The data used in this project: https://www.kaggle.com/shuyangli94/food-com-recipes-and-user-interactions